-Section~\mref{sec:infbi} is mainly devoted to infinitesimal unitary bialgebraic structures on top of our decorated planar rooted forests $H_{\RT}(X,\Omega)$.
+Section~\ref{sec:infbi} is mainly devoted to infinitesimal unitary bialgebraic structures on top of our decorated planar rooted forests $H_{\RT}(X,\Omega)$.
 After recalling the basics in planar rooted forests, we first give a new way to decorate planar rooted forests, which makes it possible to construct more general free objects.
-By applying an infinitesimal version of a Hochschild 1-cocycle condition (Eq.~(\mref{eq:cdbp})), we construct a new coproduct on $H_{\RT}(X,\Omega)$ to equip it with a new coalgebraic structrue (Lemma~\mref{lem:rt1}).
-A combinatorial description of this new coproduct is also given (Theorem~\mref{thm:comb}).
-Further $H_{\RT}(X,\Omega)$ can be turned into an infinitesimal unitary bialgebra of weight zero with respect to the concatenation product and the empty tree as its unit (Theorem~\mref{thm:rt2}).
-Combining weighted infinitesimal bialgebras with operated algebras, we propose the concept of weighted $\Omega$-operated infinitesimal bialgebras (Definition~\mref{defn:xcobi}~(\mref{it:def1})).
-When an infinitesimal 1-cocycle condition is involved, the concept of weighted $\Omega$-cocycle infinitesimal unitary bialgebras is also introduced~(Definition~\mref{defn:xcobi}~(\mref{it:def3})).
-Thanks to these concepts, we show that $H_{\RT}(X,\Omega)$ is the free $\Omega$-cocycle infinitesimal unitary bialgebra of weight zero on a set $X$ (Theorem~\mref{thm:propm}).
+By applying an infinitesimal version of a Hochschild 1-cocycle condition (Eq.~(\ref{eq:cdbp})), we construct a new coproduct on $H_{\RT}(X,\Omega)$ to equip it with a new coalgebraic structure (Lemma~\ref{lem:rt1}).
+A combinatorial description of this new coproduct is also given (Theorem~\ref{thm:comb}).
+Further $H_{\RT}(X,\Omega)$ can be turned into an infinitesimal unitary bialgebra of weight zero with respect to the concatenation product and the empty tree as its unit (Theorem~\ref{thm:rt2}).
+Combining weighted infinitesimal bialgebras with operated algebras, we propose the concept of weighted $\Omega$-operated infinitesimal bialgebras (Definition~\ref{defn:xcobi}~(\ref{it:def1})).
+When an infinitesimal 1-cocycle condition is involved, the concept of weighted $\Omega$-cocycle infinitesimal unitary bialgebras is also introduced~(Definition~\ref{defn:xcobi}~(\ref{it:def3})).
+Thanks to these concepts, we show that $H_{\RT}(X,\Omega)$ is the free $\Omega$-cocycle infinitesimal unitary bialgebra of weight zero on a set $X$ (Theorem~\ref{thm:propm}).

-Section~\mref{sec:infho} is spent on infinitesimal unitary Hopf algebraic structures on $H_{\RT}(X,\Omega)$.
-Involving an antipode, we first obtain that $H_{\RT}(X,\Omega)$ is further an infinitesimal unitary Hopf algebra of weight zero (Theorem~\mref{thm:rt13}).
-Having this fact in hand, we then prove that $H_{\RT}(X,\Omega)$ is the free $\Omega$-cocycle infinitesimal unitary Hopf algebra of weight zero on $X$ (Theorem~\mref{thm:rt16}).
-As an application, we obtain that the undecorated planar rooted forests is the free cocycle infinitesimal unitary Hopf algebra of weight zero on the empty set (Corollary~\mref{coro:rt16}).

-In Section~\mref{sec:preLie}, we derive a pre-Lie algebraic structure from a weighted infinitesimal bialgebra (Theorem~\mref{thm:preL}).
-As an application, we equip $\hrts$ with a pre-Lie algebraic structure $(\hrts, \rhd_{\RT})$ and a Lie algebraic structure $(\hrts, [_{-}, _{-}]_{\RT})$ (Theorem~\mref{thm:preope}).
-The combinatorial descriptions of $\rhd_{\RT}$ and $[_{-}, _{-}]_{\RT}$ are also given (Corollary~\mref{coro:preLcomb}).
+In Section~\ref{sec:preLie}, we derive a pre-Lie algebraic structure from a weighted infinitesimal bialgebra (Theorem~\ref{thm:preL}).
+As an application, we equip $\hrts$ with a pre-Lie algebraic structure $(\hrts, \rhd_{\RT})$ and a Lie algebraic structure $(\hrts, [_{-}, _{-}]_{\RT})$ (Theorem~\ref{thm:preope}).
+The combinatorial descriptions of $\rhd_{\RT}$ and $[_{-}, _{-}]_{\RT}$ are also given (Corollary~\ref{coro:preLcomb}).